 President of the Iota Delta Lambda Chapter of Alpha Phi Alpha

 Celebrating with the participants were their families, friends and

 members of both JASSAC and Iota Delta Lambda.
 Refreshments were served.

 Our goal of instilling the love of chess into children was accomplished.

 It was an educational, fun and amazing experience for all.

-Over 30 years, JASSAC has been dedicated to the educational development of high school students.
-The chapter awarded scholarships totaling $114,000, from 2010-2016, to graduating high school seniors.
+For over 36 years, JASSAC has been dedicated to the educational development of high school students.
+The chapter awarded scholarships totaling $114,000, from 2010-2021, to graduating high school seniors.